YussasifDA/SalaryInfluenceAnalysis/README.md

 Additionally, the multiple R-squared value (0.7717) indicates that the model as a whole explains about 77.17% of the variability in the response variable.
 The Adjusted R-squared (0.6448) takes into account the number of predictors and is often a better indicator of the model's goodness of fit when comparing models with different numbers of predictors.

 In conclusion, the ANOVA and regression results suggest that Education, Location, and possibly Gender have significant associations with Salary, while Experience and Age may not have significant associations.

+## 2.1    All Possible Subset
+All subset regression tests all possible subsets of the set of potential independent variables.
+If there are P potential independent variables (besides the constant), then there are 2p-1 distinct subsets of them to be tested.
+Since we have 5 independent variables 2<sup>5</sup>-1, which is 31.
+Also selecting the best model based on certain criteria e.g. R<sup>2</sup>, R<sup>2</sup>adj, Cp, MSE.
+In this report, we’ll be using R<sup>2 </sup>, R<sup>2</sup>adj, Cp, and sqrt(MSE).

 ### Using the 'olsrr' package
     library(olsrr)